 For example, by applying agents containing bits of metal to voxels in specific patterns, 3D printed objects could be embedded with functional electronics such as simple circuits, sensors or even wireless antennae.

-As industrial, medical and consumer product designers start wrapping their heads around the boundless capabilities of HP’s voxel-level 3D printing, they’ll come up with new uses and applications that are hard to even imagine today.
+As industrial, medical and consumer product designers start wrapping their heads around the boundless capabilities of 3D printing, they’ll come up with new uses and applications that are hard to even imagine today.
 The products will be embedded with advanced biosensors that could track medical conditions.
 And as the range of materials expands to include bioplastics or even lab-grown nerve cells, the tantalizing promise of restoring hearing or sight for more people in more places around the world moves closer to reality.
-With the advent of voxel 3D printing, the distance between big ideas and physical reality has never been closer.